-Once you have been seen at your Denver Health clinic, you can schedule a visit at Denver Health online by registering for MyChart at https://mychart.denverhealth.org/mychart/.
-MyChart lets you to message your doctor, view test results, refill medications and schedule visits.
-You can call the Denver Health Appointment Center at 303-436-4949 to make future visits too.
+Once you have been seen at your Denver Health clinic, you can schedule an appointment at Denver Health online by registering for MyChart at https://mychart.denverhealth.org/mychart/.
+MyChart lets you message your doctor, view test results, refill medications and schedule visits.
+You can call the Denver Health Appointment Center at 303-436-4949 to make future appointments too.

-When you need to cancel your visit, be sure to call the Appointment Center and let them know.
+If you need to cancel your visit, be sure to call the Appointment Center and let them know.
 Try to call at least one day before your visit date to cancel.